step-security-bot/AL-Go/Scenarios/settings.md

 | nextMajorSchedule | CRON schedule for when NextMajor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | nextMinorSchedule | CRON schedule for when NextMinor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | currentSchedule | CRON schedule for when Current workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
-| githubRunner | Specifies which github runner will be used for the pipeline, which is the most time consuming task.
-Currently, you cannot change which runner is used for all the house-keeping tasks.
-These will always be run on the default github hosted runner: windows-latest.
+| runs-on | Specifies which github runner will be used for all jobs in all workflows (except the Update AL-Go System Files workflow).
+The default is to use the GitHub hosted runner Windows-latest.
+You can specify a special GitHub Runner for the build job using the GitHubRunner setting.
 Read [this](SelfHostedGitHubRunner.md) for more information.
+| githubRunner | Specifies which github runner will be used for the build job in workflows including a build job.
+This is the most time consuming task.
+By default this job uses the Windows-latest github runner (unless overridden by the runs-on setting).
+This settings takes precedence over runs-on so that you can use different runners for the build job and the housekeeping jobs.
+See runs-on setting.

 ## Advanced settings